hillaryychan/COMP6771/notes/03_Class-Types.md

 ### Const Objects

-Member functions are by default only possible on non-const objected.
+Member functions are by default only callable on non-const objected.
 That is, a non-`const` object can call `const` and non-`const` functions.
 You can declare a `const` member function, which is valid on `const` objects.
 That is, a `const` object can only all `const` functions.
-A `const` member function may only modify `mutable` members.
-A **mutable** member should mean that the state of the member can change without the state of the object changing.
-Good uses of mutable members are rare.
-Mutable is not something you should set lightly.
-One example where it might be useful is a cache.

 ``` cpp
 #include <iostream>